-However, by implementing technology that runs AML checks automatically in the background and instantly flags any changes in customers' circumstances in real time, compliance teams can meet the regulators' requests for on-going compliance without having to allocate additional human resources to the task.
-Platforms that also include a Live Monitoring feature for all Proof of Identity documents can identify upcoming expiry dates and alert customers to upload updated documentation well in advance of the deadline through a system of automated reminders.
+However, by implementing technology that runs AML checks automatically in the background and instantlyflags any changes in customers' circumstances in real time, compliance teams can meet the regulators' requests for on-going compliance without having to allocate additional human resources to the task.
+Platforms that also include a Live Monitoring feature Implementing real on-going checks using a traditional and manual approach is not only hard, but also extremely inefficient.

+for all Proof of Identity documents can identify upcoming expiry dates and alert customers to upload updated documentation well in advance of the deadline through a system of automated reminders.